-In the root folder you will find the flights created by the NANO3 and the NanoConfig program.
+In the root folder you will find the NanoConfig program and the flights created by the NANO.
 The NanoConfig program will run only on Microsoft Windows operating systems.
 Double click to run it.

-On the first connection of the NANO3 to a computer, it may not be recognized immediately.
-Disconnect the NANO3 from the computer and connect it again in order for it to be recognized.
+On the first connection of the NANO to a computer it may not be recognized immediately.
+Disconnect the NANO from the computer and connect it again in order for it to be recognized.

-4.9 Downloading flights
+4.9 Downloading Flights

-Turn off the NANO3 and connect it to a computer using a USB cable.
-Navigate to the root folder of the NANO3 and use your preferred method of copying files.
+Turn off the NANO and connect it to a computer using a USB cable.
+Navigate to the root folder of the NANO and use your preferred method of copying files.

 Flights are stored in files with the IGC standard filename.
 If you find it difficult to decode this standard, we recommended that you switch to detailed view to see the date of the file.
-In detailed view, the file date and time shows the landing time of the glider.
+In the detailed view the file date and time show the landing time of the glider.

 Flights can also be downloaded using the NanoConfig for Android devices.
-More details are in Ch.8.4.
+More details are in Section 8.4.

-4.10 Bluetooth pairing
+4.10 Bluetooth Pairing

-In order to connect to the NANO3 via Bluetooth you have to search on a PDA for Bluetooth enabled devices in range.
-(See chapter 8.2.2.5 to enable Bluetooth) The NANO3 will be identified as LXNAV-NANO3-<SERIALNUMBER>.
+In order to connect to the NANO3 via Bluetooth you have to search on a PDA for Bluetooth enabled devices that are within range (see Section 8.2.2.5 to enable Bluetooth).
+The NANO3 will be identified as LXNAV-NANO3-<SERIALNUMBER>.
 Click PAIR or CONNECT to connect to the NANO3.
 A security pin must be entered.
 The pin code for the NANO3 is 1234 or 0000 and cannot be changed.

-4.11 Storing Nano
+4.11 Storing the Nano

-The NANO3 must be stored in a dry environment with temperature lower than 25°C (77° F).
-If the NANO3 will not be used for an extended time, it is recommended that you charge the battery to 50% beforehand.
+The NANO must be stored in a dry environment with temperature lower than 25°C (77° F).
+If the NANO will not be used for an extended time it is recommended that you charge the battery to 50% beforehand.

-The NANO3 and the BATTERY have protection circuits which protect the battery from being overcharged or overly discharged.
-If the NANO3 is stored with an empty or near empty battery, eventually the battery will be discharged so far that it will not be possible to charge it again.
+The NANO and the BATTERY have protection circuits which protect the battery from being overcharged or overly discharged.
+If the NANO is stored with an empty or near empty battery, eventually the battery will be discharged so far that it will not be possible to charge it again.

-4.12 Replacing the battery
+4.12 Replacing the Battery